 COMPENSATION COMMITTEE Compensation Committee Members Representative Functions of the Compensation Committee Mary J. Schumacher, Chair Yi "Faith" Tang James T. Thompson Jeffrey L. Wright Review compensation policies and benefit plans for our company.
 Review and set compensation for our executive officers.
-Number of meetings during fiscal 2023: 4
+Number of meetings during fiscal 2024: 4

-- Our Board has determined that all members of the Compensation Committee are "Independent Directors" as that term is defined under the applicable listing standards of Nasdaq and "non-employee directors" as that term is defined in Rule 16b-3 promulgated under the Exchange Act. - The Compensation Committee retained independent compensation consultant McLagan, which is part of Aon plc, to provide the Compensation Committee with independent advice regarding industry practices for fiscal 2023.
+- Our Board has determined that all members of the Compensation Committee are "Independent Directors" as that term is defined under the applicable listing standards of Nasdaq and "non-employee directors" as that term is defined in Rule 16b-3 promulgated under the Exchange Act. - The Compensation Committee retained independent compensation consultant McLagan Data & Analytics ("McLagan"), which is part of Aon plc ("AON"), to provide the Compensation Committee with independent advice regarding industry practices for fiscal 2024.
 No member of the Board or any executive officer has any affiliation with McLagan.
 McLagan provides no other services to the company, and reports to the chair of the Compensation Committee.
 The Compensation Committee has assessed the independence of McLagan in accordance with SEC and Nasdaq rules and regulations and has concluded that no conflict of interest exists that will prevent them from being independent consultants to the Compensation Committee.
-McLagan advised the Compensation Committee on the principal aspects of our executive compensation components and best practices in executive compensation and provided market information and analysis regarding the competitiveness of levels and components of total compensation for the company's named executive officers for fiscal 2023.
+McLagan advised the Compensation Committee on the principal aspects of our executive compensation components and best practices in executive compensation and provided market information and analysis regarding the competitiveness of levels and components of total compensation for the company's named executive officers for fiscal 2024.
 In determining the competitiveness of such compensation, the Compensation Committee reviewed survey data.
 The company does not benchmark its compensation.
-The Compensation Committee reviews and considers the information provided by McLagan to understand current compensation practices, levels and structures and to inform its compensation decisions, but not to establish specific compensation parameters based on such data. - The Compensation Committee also regularly consults with our Chief Executive Officer, who makes recommendations to the Compensation Committee regarding compensation of our executive officers other than the Chief Executive Officer, but the Chief Executive Officer is not present during voting or deliberations relating to his own compensation.
-Additional information on the role of the compensation consultants and management in the Compensation Committee's processes and procedures can be found in the Compensation Discussion and Analysis section below. - The responsibilities of the Compensation Committee are set forth in the Compensation Committee Charter.
+The Compensation Committee reviews and considers the information provided by McLagan to understand current compensation practices, levels and structures and to inform its compensation decisions, but not to establish specific compensation parameters based on such data. - The Compensation Committee also regularly consults with our Chief Executive Officer, who makes recommendations to the Compensation Committee regarding compensation of our executive officers other than the Chief Executive Officer.
+Our Chief Executive Officer participates in some of the Compensation Committee's deliberations regarding compensation for our other executive officers, although all determinations are made by the Compensation Committee.
+Our Chief Executive Officer is not present during voting or deliberations relating to his own compensation. - The responsibilities of the Compensation Committee are set forth in the Compensation Committee Charter.
 A current copy of the charter is available on our website (www.hawkinsinc.com).

-GOVERNANCE AND NOMINATING COMMITTEE Governance and Nominating Committee Members Representative Functions of the Governance and Nominating Committee James A. Faulconbridge, Chair Mary J. Schumacher James T. Thompson Jeffrey L. Wright Number of meetings during fiscal 2023: 4 Identify individuals qualified to become directors and recommend nominees to our Board for election at annual meetings of shareholders and to fill vacancies.
+GOVERNANCE AND NOMINATING COMMITTEE Governance and Nominating Committee Members Representative Functions of the Governance and Nominating Committee James A. Faulconbridge, Chair Mary J. Schumacher James T. Thompson Jeffrey L. Wright Number of meetings during fiscal 2024: 4 Identify individuals qualified to become directors and recommend nominees to our Board for election at annual meetings of shareholders and to fill vacancies.
 Monitor developments in director compensation.
 Develop and recommend to our Board corporate governance principles applicable to us.
 Review the Company's environmental, social and governance strategy and policies.
 Oversee public policy matters and compliance with our Code of Conduct.